 ● At least one 30-day period during the summer.

 When parents live more than 100 miles apart, the legal presumption is the non-custodial parent will have somewhat less time with the child.
 To be clear, the Standard Possession Order creates a rebuttable assumption.
 While it is assumed that this will go into place, it does not have to be that way in every case.

 Visitation Agreements Can Be Individually Crafted

 It is important that Texas parents recognize that visitation schedules and shared parenting plans can be individually crafted.
 Every family is different and each family has its own unique set of needs.
-A visitation schedule that works great for the family up the road may be wholly ineffective for your family.
+A visitation and parent-child relationship schedule that works great for the family up the road may be wholly ineffective for your family.

-If your family has specialized concerns regarding child visitation, the best option is typically to try to work out a mutually agreeable visitation schedule.
+If your family has specialized concerns regarding child custody agreement visitation, the best option is typically to try to work out a mutually agreeable visitation schedule.
 Texas family law courts are willing to give parents considerable deference when they can reach an agreement on their own.
-If you are negotiating a child custody or child visitation agreement in Texas, you should be represented by an experienced Austin child custody attorney who can protect your parental rights.
+If you are negotiating a child custody or visitation agreement in Texas, you should be represented by an experienced Austin child custody attorney who can protect your parental rights.

 Modification of a Visitation Order

 Reaching an agreement on a child visitation schedule can create great relief.
 As the logistics can be very challenging to sort out, having the additional stability that a clear, well-constructed child visitation schedule can bring to your life can be comforting.
 Unfortunately, a child visitation order/schedule may not work forever.
 Life brings changes.
 The child visitation schedule that worked so well three years ago may be inappropriate today.
 The good news is that Texas allows parents to seek a modification of their visitation schedule if there has been a substantial change in circumstances.